raspberrypilearning/green-goals/en/step_4.md

-## Affordable and clean energy
+## Affordable and Clean Energy

-Get the **Energy Panda** sprite to respond to the United Nations Sustainable Development Goal, [Affordable and Clean Energy](https://www.undp.org/content/undp/en/home/sustainable-development-goals/goal-7-affordable-and-clean-energy.html){:target="\_blank"}, with a specific action, sound, and setting.
+In this step, you will program the **Energy Panda** sprite to respond to the United Nations Sustainable Development Goal, [Affordable and Clean Energy](https://www.undp.org/content/undp/en/home/sustainable-development-goals/goal-7-affordable-and-clean-energy.html){:target="\_blank"}, with a specific action, sound, and setting.

 --- task ---